 Managing travel spend

 Your corporate air spend has always been subject to external factors such as fluctuating oil prices, competition, and changes in supply and demand on the part of the airlines.
-But now, with fewer routes, more border closings, and ever-changing government legislation — not to mention the economic hot water the airlines are in — airfares have become hugely unpredictable.
+But now, with fewer routes, border closings, and ever-changing government legislation — not to mention the economic hot water the airlines are in — airfares have become hugely unpredictable.

 Securing the best payment options